amosproj/amos2024ws02-backup-metadata-analyzer/README.md

 If you have got the databases running:
 - `npm run all` to run all modules at the same time

-if you want to run the modules individually:
+If you want to run the modules individually:
 - `npm run py` to run the python analyzer
 - `npm run be` to run the Typescript backend
 - `npm run fe` to run the frontend